 But even though you can find expensive turbine flow meters in fiscal applications, you’ll also find cheaper versions in clean liquid processes.
 And you’ll usually find these meters in the “mechanical flow meter” category on the market.
 Some vendors have spiels all set to convince you to buy a fancier digital meter, but decide for yourself.

 A turbine flow meter has a fairly simple design, easy-to-grasp principle, and straightforward installation and maintenance.
 I had a chance to work with turbines in a variety of applications in São Paulo.
 So let me introduce you to this nifty little machine.

 Stick with me, and let’s find out where to deploy it.

-The meter has a dead-simple working principle compared to other meters on the market.
-Basically, the flow meter translates mechanical movement inside the meter to calculate the flow.
+The turbine flow meter has a dead-simple working principle compared to other meters on the market.
+Basically, the flow meter uses mechanical movement inside the meter to calculate the flow.
 Let’s break that down some more.